 Visitors can enjoy some pre-parade entertainment if they arrive at 4:30 p.m.
 Live music and shows will be performed on mobile stages along the parade route by local actors, musicians, and performers.

-The Sundance Square Christmas Tree lighting ceremony usually happens one day before the parade, on November 23, 2019.
+The Sundance Square Christmas Tree lighting ceremony usually happens one day before the parade.
 During the holidays, Sundance Square is brightly decorated with retailers and restaurants, offering shopping and dining specials.